How To Receive Thousands Of Dollars In Canada Disability Savings Bonds From The Government?

 * Note that for minor beneficiary, the family net income is that of his or her parents, while beneficiary over the age of majority, the family net income is that of the beneficiary and his or her spouse, if applicable.
 The income threshold figures are being updated annually.

-Beneficiaries may not only receive $1,000 CDSB for the current year, if they had been eligible for the disability tax credits in previous years, and the net income of their family were not beyond the CDSB limit, they could be entitled for those years as well.
+In addition to the CDSB for the current year, if the beneficiary had been eligible for the disability tax credits in the previous years, while the net income of their family were not beyond the CDSB limit, they could be entitled for those years as well.
 The carry forward periods could go back to 2008 or to a period of 10 years, whichever the later.
 The lifetime CDSB payments are $20,000 per beneficiary.

 “The lifetime CDSB payments are $20,000 per beneficiary.”